-The mission of the UH West Oʻahu Behavior Intervention Team (BIT) is to promote a safe and effective learning and working environment for all currently enrolled students and employees by assisting individuals who may be exhibiting concerning behaviors work towards engaging with the campus community in a positive and appropriate manner.
+The mission of the UH West Oʻahu Behavior Intervention Team (BIT) is to promote a safe and effective learning and working environment for the UH West Oʻahu community.

 To carry out its mission, the UH West Oʻahu BIT will:

-- Identify individuals whose behavior is considered a health and safety issue and deal with the issue(s) appropriately in the best interest of the University;
+- Identify individuals whose behavior is considered a health and safety issue and address the issue(s) appropriately in the best interest of the University; and

-- Assists the campus Crisis Management Team, when necessary, in accordance with EP 9.210, Workplace Non-Violence Policy.
+- Assist the Campus Crisis Management Team (CCMT), when necessary, in accordance with EP 9.210, Workplace Non-Violence Policy; and

-- Build campus awareness on BIT reporting and BIT processes within the campus community.
+- Build campus awareness on BIT reporting and BIT processes within the campus community; and

 When to contact BIT